The-Mad-Noodle/QMK-Mad-Noodle-KeyPads/README.md

 #### If You Already Have A Compiled .u2f File:

 1. Connect the keypad to your computer via a USB-C Cable (not included).
-2. Double press the button on the back, center, left of the PCB labeled **"R"** to enter the bootloader drive mode.
+2. Quickly double-press the reset button on the back, center, left of the PCB labeled **"R"** to enter the bootloader drive mode.
-3. When in **Bootloader Mode**, on your computer a new drive is created called `RPI-RP2`
+3. When in **Bootloader Mode**, A drive named `RPI-RP2` will appear on your computer.
 4. Copy the compiled .u2f file (I.E. `themadnoodle_noodlepad_micro_default.uf2`) into `RPI-RP2` drive.
-5. Once finished copying, the drive will close, and your keypad will reset automatically.
+5. Once finished copying, the drive will close, and your keypad will restart with the new firmware.

-6. Congrats!
+Congrats!
 Your keypad is now successfully flashed with your new firmware!

 #### Flashing Your Keypad using QMK MSYS or Terminal